Tia Nelson: Career

 In 2004, Nelson returned home to Wisconsin to serve as Executive Secretary to the Wisconsin Board of Commissioners of Public Lands (BCPL), which included an appointment in 2007 as co‐chair of Wisconsin's Task Force on Global Warming.
 In July 2005, Nelson spoke at her father's memorial service which was held at the Wisconsin Capitol Building.
 Nelson introduced Michelle Obama during a rally before the 2008 presidential primary in Wisconsin.
 In 2009, Nelson testified before the U.S. House Energy and Commerce Committee regarding the American Clean Energy and Security Act.
 The legislation would have cut carbon dioxide and other greenhouse gases by 20 percent by 2020 and by 83 percent by mid-century.

 While serving as Executive Secretary to the BCPL, Nelson was ordered to never discuss climate change on state time by two of the three board members—the Attorney General and the State Treasurer.
 The Attorney General later changed his position on the "gag" order and went on to express strong support for Nelson's job performance in a letter released to the press.
 Nelson left her post at the state agency in 2015 and is currently the managing director of the Climate program at the Outrider Foundation, a Madison, Wisconsin group which works to end the threat of a nuclear war and reverse global climate change.
 Nelson introduced U.S. Senator Bernie Sanders at an October 2016 Madison rally for Democratic presidential candidate Hillary Clinton.
 Nelson voiced her support for Clinton and U.S. Senate Candidate Russ Feingold based on their advocacy for clean energy policies.

+In 2026, Nelson returned to her prior position of Executive Secretary of the Wisconsin Board of Commissioners of Public Lands.